MylesBorins/conference-proposals/jstime-yet-another-js-runtime.md

 has grown from a few lines of code that could print "hello world", to a functional JavaScript runtime with a working governance model and multiple maintainers.

-From learning about lifetime's to implementing rough consensus this talk will cover what's happened in jstime up until now and the lessons learned along the way.
+From learning about lifetimes to implementing rough consensus this talk will cover what's happened in jstime up until now and the lessons learned along the way.

 ## A bit more info